Trump plans the ‘largest deportation’ ever. Here’s how it might start.

 During the Biden administration’s first year, Homeland Security Secretary Alejandro Mayorkas directed U.S. Immigration and Customs Enforcement (ICE) to focus on the removal of noncitizens who threaten national security, public safety, and border security.
 He counseled against spending resources on those posing no threat.

-The incoming administration similarly says it will target criminals who pose security risks first.
+The incoming administration similarly says it will first target criminals who pose security risks.
 But Mr. Trump will likely broaden that scope to other unauthorized immigrants.
 Entering the country illegally, for example, is a misdemeanor on the first offense.
-Residing in the U.S. without proper authorization, such as overstaying a visa, is a civil violation.
+Residing in the U.S. without proper authorization, such as by overstaying a visa, is a civil violation.

 Mr. Homan, tapped to oversee the mass deportation effort, has confirmed to press that workplace roundups would resume.
 He also told conservative podcaster Charlie Kirk that the operation should be transparent, with a weekly briefing to the public.

-Note: Editor’s note: This article was updated Nov.
-18, the same day as publication, to add Mr. Trump’s comments on mass deportation plans.